naterush/naterush.io/public/_posts/2024-7-15-llm-integration-framework-1.markdown

   - product
 ---

 If you’re here, you’ve probably heard of LangChain.
-If you’ve heard of LangChain, you probably read a [roast](https://news.ycombinator.com/item?id=36645575) of it online.
+And if you’ve heard of LangChain, you probably read a [roast](https://news.ycombinator.com/item?id=36645575) of LangChain.

-LangChain is just the highest-profile example of an **LLM integration framework**: a Python library that makes it easier for you to design AI-enabled applications.
+LangChain is just the highest-profile example of an **LLM integration library**: a Python library that makes it easier for developers to build apps that use LLMs.

-In this series, I’ll be putting my product hat and exploring: what would it look like for OpenAI/Anthropic to release an LLM integration framework of their own?
+In this series, we will explore what types of LLM integration libraries exist, understand what the developers who use these libraries are looking for, and ask: **what would it look like for OpenAI or Anthropic to release an LLM integration library of their own?**

-We’ll spend some time defining what an LLM integration framework is more concretely.
-From there, we’ll build an understand of the user stories of these frameworks.
-Finally, we’ll spend some time designing an LLM integration framework - from the perspective of a major AI lab.

-**What would it look like if OpenAI or Anthropic built a LangChain competitor?**

 ### Level 0: Direct Hit